vitran96/evershop-docs/docs/development/getting-started/installation-guide.md

 ## For developer

-If you are developer and want to start the project in the development mode.
-There are some extra steps
+If you are a developer and want to start the project in the development mode, there are some additional steps you need to follow.

 ### Adding the `dev` script